-Is there something that needs to be changed on all the credentials in a group?
+Is there something that needs to be changed on all the credentials in a group or groups?
 Here is how to update them all in one go.

 Select the Group that Needs Updating

 Accredible allows you to update credentials for single or multiple groups to minimize administrative tasks.
 You can start the process by:

 - Select Credentials from the top menu on your Dashboard.